 With that said, too much time away negates any quality time.
 Also, just staying with someone because you have a child together is just as bad despite the turbulent atmosphere created.

 But the child’s well-being is generally not poorly affected by a solid co-parenting family structure where both parents are heavily invested and involved in the child’s outcome.

 The problems with an absent father

-The end result is that boys from broken homes can’t become men because they’re either too weak to shoulder the masculine burdens of responsibility or aggressive to work with civilized society.
+The result is that boys from broken homes can’t become men because they’re either too weak to shoulder the masculine burdens of responsibility or aggressive to work with civilized society.
 In either case, there is a resistance to discipline.

 In the latter case, the boy won’t listen.
 In the former, he’s afraid to.
-Either way, the challenge boys from their father’s absence is that they’re ill-equipped to fulfill the roles of adulthood, especially the demands of manhood.
+Either way, the challenge boys face from their father’s absence is that they’re ill-equipped to fulfill the roles of adulthood, especially the demands of manhood.

 Why a single mother can’t fill the place of an absent father